Tom Lehrer: Revivals and reissues

 Lehrer said, jokingly, of his musical career: "If, after hearing my songs, just one human being is inspired to say something nasty to a friend, or perhaps to strike a loved one, it will all have been worth the while."
 In 2003, Lehrer commented that his particular brand of political satire is more difficult in the modern world: "The real issues I don't think most people touch.
 The Clinton jokes are all about Monica Lewinsky and all that stuff and not about the important things, like the fact that he wouldn't ban land mines ...
 I'm not tempted to write a song about George W. Bush.
 I couldn't figure out what sort of song I would write.
 That's the problem: I don't want to satirize George Bush and his puppeteers, I want to vaporize them."
-Earlier, he had said: "Political satire became obsolete when Henry Kissinger was awarded the Nobel peace prize."

 In 2000, the boxed CD set The Remains of Tom Lehrer was released by Rhino Entertainment.
 It included live and studio versions of his first two albums, That Was The Year That Was, the songs that he wrote for The Electric Company, some previously unreleased material, and a small hardbound lyrics book with an introduction by Dr. Demento.
 In 2010, Shout!
 Factory launched a reissue campaign, making Lehrer's out-of-print albums available digitally.
 The CD/DVD combo The Tom Lehrer Collection was issued, including his best-known songs, with a DVD featuring an Oslo concert.